-One of the youngest head rabbis in Reform Judaism, Moffic leads Congregation Solel in Highland Park, Illinois.
+Evan Moffic is one of the youngest rabbis in Reform Judaism to lead a congregation-- Congregation Solel in Highland Park, Illinois.
 Of the three main branches of Judaism in the US—Orthodox, Conservative, and Reform—his takes the most progressive approach to a Torah-honoring lifestyle.
-Reform Jews are most open to social justice issues, interfaith families, and learning from Christianity, he said.
-“It is a Judaism at home in America.”
+Reform Jews are theologically the most liberal of the branches, a branch of which Moffic believes is “a Judaism at home in America.”

 During Holy Week, we often reflect on Jesus’ own Jewish traditions as we commemorate the Last Supper and his death, burial, and resurrection.
 With Passover approaching, I spoke ...1

 Already a CT subscriber?
 Log in for full digital access.

 Subscribe to Christianity Today and get access to this article plus 65+ years of archives.

 - Home delivery of CT magazine

 - Complete access to articles on ChristianityToday.com